 2. Multi-factor authentication

-Multi-factor authentication (MFA) is a phishing prevention strategy that requires additional information from people to verify their authenticity.
-Think of it as having multiple locks on your data that only you can open.
+Multi-factor authentication (MFA) is one strategy organizations can layer into their defenses to deter cybercriminals and help to prevent attacks by requiring additional information from people to verify their authenticity.
+Think of it as having multiple locks on your data that, in theory, only you can open.

 There are three recognized MFA factors, which are:

-- Something you know: This covers information such as passwords, PIN numbers or combinations
+- Something you know (knowledge): This covers information such as passwords, PIN numbers or combinations

-- Something you have: This can include USB drives or token devices (for example, a time-based PIN)
+- Something you have (possession): This can include USB drives or token devices (for example, a time-based PIN)

-- Something you are: This could be a fingerprint, facial recognition or other biometrics
+- Something you are (inherence): This could be a fingerprint, facial recognition or other biometrics

-You don't have to incorporate all three to be protected.
-Many organizations choose to use a two-factor authentication method, which incorporates two of the processes listed above.
+You don't have to incorporate all three; many organizations choose to use a two-factor authentication method, which (as the name implies!) incorporates two of the processes listed above.

-4. Open suspicious documents in Google Drive or an isolated environment
+4. Open suspicious documents in an isolated environment like VirusTotal

-It may be a common part of your job to open attachments from people you don't know personally; however, it isn't always easy to verify whether those files are malicious or not.
+It may be a common part of someone’s job to open attachments from people they don't know personally (e.g. resumes sent to recruiters); however, it isn't always easy to verify whether those files are malicious or not.